How to Find the Best Places to Visit for a Road Trip in Croatia

 We spent the day at Trogir, taking the ferry from Split.
 Trogir is a popular day trip for lunch in one of its many cafes.

-Split, for us, was one of the cities in Croatia we enjoyed the most.
-This 1700-year-old city of winding streets to hidden squares made each day exploring a new experience.
+Split was one of the cities in Croatia we enjoyed the most.
+This 1700-year-old city, with its winding streets and hidden squares, made each day of exploring a new experience.

 Of course, the highlight was the Diocletian Palace.

-Who would imagine that you could sit here for an evening, sipping on a glass of wine, listening to music, on the steps laid here in 305 AD?
+Who would imagine you could sit here for an evening, sipping on a glass of wine, listening to music, on the steps in 305 AD?
 How special is that?

 Take a boat excursion or ferry to the nearby islands of Hvar and Brac.